chrjoh/EITR/README.md

 3. chmod +x install.sh
 4. Run with ./install.sh (do not run as root or sudo)

+Notes
+- Only tested on Ubuntu 18.04 and Ubuntu 19.04
+- After installation, run scripts in /recon as root

 Packages and Tools
 - masscan
 - nmap